 I.14 The Applicant shall submit copies of the SWPPP inspection reports to the ZBA within 10 days of the date of each report.

-I.15 The Applicant shall submit for review and approval by the ZBA an invasive management plan for work in the AURA and other Resource Areas outlining all locations for invasive management, the species and quantities of invasive plants to be managed, and the method of management.
+I.15

 I.16 All mitigation plantings and all plantings within resource areas shall be native and be installed and maintained according to the standards of the American Association of Nurserymen (AAN).
 In the event that the AAN ceases to exist or to issue or maintain relevant standards, such plantings shall be installed and maintained in accordance with standards established by a successor organization, if any, and if there is no successor organization, then a generally acceptable standard setting organization satisfactory to the Conservation Commission.
 This shall be a continuing condition in perpetuity that survives the expiration of this permit.
+An irrigation system shall be installed to provide adequate and appropriate water for the plantings.